What Is Ethical Secondhand Fashion?

 This is a vintage fashion platform that focuses on style, luxury and sustainability.
 Noir’s intention is to focus on slow, secondhand fashion that’s made to last.
 Here, you’ll find sassy, unique and whimsical pieces that range from clothing to jewellery accessories.
 You can travel back to another era, from the Swinging Sixties to the Greedy Eighties, while being completely in synch with the style of the 21st century.

-Pieces come from all over the world and possess a timeless quality, that will never make you go out of style.
+Pieces are unique, few, and come from all over the world and possess a timeless quality.

-Ethical because: The shop puts sustainability at the forefront along with social responsibility.
+Ethical secondhand fashion because The shop puts sustainability at the forefront along with social responsibility.
 They say: “NOIR. is a vintage fashion collection that focuses on style, luxury and sustainability.
 With sustainability and social responsibility at the forefront, NOIR. makes conscious shopping effortless.”

 Tommie Magazine is an articulate online space that glorifies the concept of secondhand fashion.
 This happens not only through an online shop, but also through articles that focus on ethical and sustainable fashion.
 Tommie Gatherings are also on offer for those who love thrifting.
 These are a series of workshops that encourage people to meet in real life to re-connect, educate, and discuss the virtues of secondhand fashion.